Eschatologue/CM_wiki/docs/class/paladin/index.md

 If you take this feature, you must forgo the **Paladin's Smite** feature from Level 2 and the *Divine Smite* spell is removed from your spell list.

-When you damage a creature with a melee weapon attack or an Unarmed Strike, you can expend a spell slot to cause that attack to deal bonus Radiant damage to the target.
+When you damage a creature with a melee weapon attack or an Unarmed Strike, you can expend a spell slot to cause that attack to deal bonus :dmg-radiant: Radiant damage to the target.

 This bonus damage is 2d8 for a level 1 spell slot and it increases by 1d8 for each spell slot level above 1, to a maximum of 5d8.
 The damage increases by 1d8 if the target is an undead or a fiend, to a maximum of 6d8.